airalab/robonomics-ros2/README.md

    > **WARNING**: The seed phrase is sensitive information that allows anyone to use your account.
 Make sure you don't
    > upload a config file with it to GitHub or anywhere else.

+5. If you have a Robonomics subscription that allows you to send transactions without fees, please insert the address of the subscription owner.
+Don't forget that your account must be added to your subscription.

+    ```yaml
+    /**:
+      ros__parameters:
+        rws_owner_address: ''
+    ```

-   You may also want to change the directory where the files for IPFS will be stored.
+6. You may also want to change the directory where the files for IPFS will be stored.
 To do this, change the parameter `ipfs_files_path`.

-5. Then you can test the repository with turtlesim package or make your own robot integration.
+7. Then you can test the repository with turtlesim package or make your own robot integration.
 Anyway, after that you need to build the package.
 From `your_project_ws` directory run:
     ```shell
     colcon build
     ```

-6. Source the package to the environment (you will need it to do in every console instance):
+8. Source the package to the environment (you will need it to do in every console instance):
     ```shell
     source install/setup.bash
     ```